MARKH0R/Build_with_AI/README.md

  2- Click on "Create API key" from there you can copy that key.

- 3- Open VS Code, and create a ".env" file.

- 4- After creating the ".env" file past your API Key that you have created from GOOGLE AI STUDIO e.g.
+ 3- After downloading/cloning this repo you need to paste the API Key that you have created from GOOGLE AI STUDIO.
+Just replace your API key with the following e.g.

     GOOGLE_API_KEY = your API key

+ 4- Install these dependencies in your system before running the code.

+    pip install google-generativeai

+ and also install

+    pip install python-dotenv

  5- Run your code and have a chat with it in your terminal.